fdilke/idris_exps/NOTES.md

 seems to not really work, e.g. trying to abstract String from monadicWhile :( It must be possible.
+Solved this in the end, not sure how.
+Perhaps you just have to give the typechecker a bit more help. e.g.

+    x : Int -> List Int = xx. or {t=Int} ...?

 # All these questions